brthomiu/Ston-2.0/README.md

-# This is the repository for MKII of Ston-Recipe-Notes
+# This is the repository for Version 2.0 of Ston Recipe Notes

-## The application is being rebuilt from the ground up to be more flexible and scaleable.
+## The application is being rebuilt from the ground up with TypeScript.

 Stay posted for more information!